kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/04-styling-notes-app/06-media-queries.md

 }
 ```

-* These rules will only apply when the max width is 50rem and the min width is 30rem
+* These rules will only apply when the max width is `50rem` and the min width is `30rem`
 * This is possible but might not be the most practical use of media queries but it does let you know you can do some complex things with media queries
 * We will just be targeting with `min-width` for our mobile styles
 * You can comment this code out as we don't need it but you can keep it for reference

 ## Mobile First Approach
 * Our core styles will be for mobile
-* And then we'll add breakpoints that add on new styles as the browser size increases
+* And then we'll add **breakpoints** that add on new styles as the browser size increases
-* So to use this approach in our app we'll set sidebar to `display: none` as our core
+* So to use this approach in our app we'll set **sidebar** to `display: none` as our core

 ```
 // more code
 .page-content__sidebar {
-  display: none;
+  display: none; // change from display: flex
   width: $page-content-sidebar-width;
   padding-right: $large-space;
 }